hermonochy/Rescueland/The Ship File.md

 **Range:** 2 quintillion ly

-**General:** This contemporary Helucky interceptor design allows for rapid mass production, streamlining defensive and offensive capabilities.
+**General:** This contemporary Helucky interceptor design allows for rapid mass production, streamlining both defensive and offensive capabilities.
+Featuring a compact and cost-effective cannon, the interceptor can be likened to a pistol in terms of versatility and efficiency.
+Its small size not only makes it easy to produce and deploy but also enables seamless integration with various spacecraft, enhancing overall performance and agility while allowing for swifter reactions in combat situations.

 ## Dark Fighters